NeuralDarsh/NeuralDarsh/README.md

 I'm an **AI/ML Engineer** specializing in building production-ready intelligent systems — RAG pipelines, NLP applications, and computer vision solutions.
 Currently pursuing B.Tech in **Artificial Intelligence & Machine Learning** and actively building toward a career in the **Japanese tech industry**.

-My work sits at the intersection of **language, intelligence, and real-world utility** — whether it's helping people understand legal documents, bridging communication for the deaf community, or detecting AI-generated content at scale.
+My work sits at the intersection of **language, intelligence, and real-world utility** — whether it's bridging communication for the deaf community, detecting AI-generated content at scale, or building sentiment analysis tools for real business use.

 - 🔭 Currently building: LLM-powered pipelines, MLOps workflows & AWS-ready deployments
 - 🇯🇵 Japan-focused: JLPT N5 → targeting **N4 by December 2026**